Goode Ski Technologies: History

 Dave Goode founded GOODE Ski Technologies in 1975.
 During the first fifteen years, the then-Michigan-based company manufactured and marketed a full line of ski accessories.

 In 1989, Goode patented a method for making carbon composite ski poles, and then in 1996, the company patented a carbon fiber composite ski.

 In 2001, the company expanded its factory and purchased the production assets of Volant skis, and currently produces a full line of carbon fiber snow skis.

 In 2004, the corporate headquarters was relocated to Ogden, Utah to be closer to world-class snow and water skiing facilities and culture.

+In 2008, the company was granted a 30-year lease of Ogden's 21st Street Pond at no cost.
+In exchange, the company agreed to maintain their headquarters in Ogden, and use the pond for research and development activities.
+This agreement has been a point of contention in the local government since it largely restricts the public's access to a city-owned body of water.

 On January 15, 2020, the founder, Dave Goode, died in a small plane crash near Roy, Utah.
 Goode is survived by his parents, wife, four children, and two granddaughters.